manas96/Hackathon2017-Video-Stabilization/README.md

 -"stabilize.cpp" processes input video, then displays input and output side by side.

--"realTime.cpp" displays video as soon as it's processed.
+-"realTime.cpp" displays video as soon as a frame is processed.